VysotskiVadim/VysotskiVadim.blog/_drafts/rules-for-unit-tests-without-pain.markdown

 It's important that SUT returns correct result or stays in correct state.
 Count calls to dependencies only in case of communication with external system, for example send email.
 If your case isn't communication with external system - you're checking implementation details by counting calls and verifying that method was called.

+### Test you tests

+Tests can contain mistakes.
+Break SUT to see if the test fails when the code is broken.
+Or write tests before the implementation to see how it becomes green.